aserxgt-eng/naruto-chakra-system/README.md

 🌀 Naruto Chakra Control System

-«"Hands for power… eyes for control."»
+«"Hands for power…"»

-A real-time hand + eye tracking web project that lets you perform Naruto-style jutsus using your camera.
+A real-time hand tracking web project that lets you perform Naruto-style jutsus using your camera.

 This system uses:

 - ✋ Hands → to generate chakra
-- 👁️ Eyes → to activate Sharingan

 🎥 Demo

-Use your hands and eyes together to unlock abilities:
+Use your hands to unlock abilities:

 - 🔵 Rasengan (Right Palm)
 - 🟣 Dark Chakra (Left Palm)
-- 👁️ Sharingan (Eye Detection)

 ⚙️ Features

 - ✋ Real-time hand tracking
-- 👁️ Eye detection (Sharingan system)
 - 🌀 Chakra-based visual effects
 - 🎯 Minimal gesture system (clean & responsive)
 - 🌐 Runs directly in browser